georgewatson-director/MIS505-DataWrangling/README.md

 The tables in this repository all have the same format, each containing the same data for different countries.

-The format, in JSON, is as follows:
+The format, in JSON in the TableDescriptor.json file, is as follows (This display does not format JSON properly):

 {
     "tableName": "Assignment8_Argentina",